0xmd/Bad_IAC_demo/README.md

 - A sandbox AWS account and privileges to deploy resources to it
 - The AWS CLI and the boto3 library for Python scripts
 - Terraform
-- Conftest - Used to run unit tests against structured configuration data such as Terraform code.
-Conftest uses the Rego language from [Open Policy Agent](https://www.openpolicyagent.org/) for writing the assertions.
-See [Conftest](https://www.conftest.dev/)
+- We use [Conftest](https://github.com/open-policy-agent/conftest) as our Open Policy Agent wrapper; Conftest allows to write tests/policies using Rego, and run them against structured configuration data such as Terraform HCL code.

 # Scenario